 The first four English Undergraduate Conferences have been, as one student raved, "a great celebration of talent and new ideas emerging from the undergraduates!"

-Other responses from past conferences:
+Responses from past conferences:

 "I liked hearing my peers read their work; it was truly inspiring and interesting to see what they see in a piece of writing."